Nkanziii/EMI-Assessment-25-26/README.md

 **Refik Anadol:** Data-driven, large-scale generative visualization of collective/environmental data.

-**Ryoji Ikeda:** Abstraction of data into a preceptual/sensory experience.
+**Ryoji Ikeda:** Abstraction of data into a perceptual/sensory experience.

-**Adam Cole, Kiss/Crash:** A project where A trained ai model, reflects human intamacy and kisses, after a car crash.
+**Adam Cole, Kiss/Crash:** A project where a trained ai model reflects human intimacy and kisses, after a car crash.

-**Caramiaux & Fdili Alaoui(2022):** theoretical anchor: categorizing how artists use AI (critically vs. instrumentally).
+**Caramiaux & Fdili Alaoui (2022):** theoretical anchor: categorizing how artists use AI (critically vs. instrumentally).

 # Summary of design and development process

 In the beginning, the design process was very simple and surface level, the main emotions being: fear, anger, sadness, surprised, joy, disgust and fear, and each emotion has a score level based on the emotion model API i grabbed from hugging face.
-Based on the prompt recieved associated with each emotion the model will generate an image.
+Based on the prompt received associated with each emotion the model will generate an image.
 In the beginning the image generated very dull, abstract colours in gray scale, which contributed to the theme of neutral, meaning the AI model viewed every headline as neutral.
 I then changed this narrative so it takes, 3 different top emotions and creates an image based on that, which in the beginning I associated anger disgust and fear and rotting fruit and the colour red.
 After this I created a moodboard based on each emotion, and created detailed prompts for the ai model to generate the image.
-And with the prompt the model became more and more specific and showing faces, bit distorted and creapy.
+And with the prompt the model became more and more specific and showing faces, bit distorted and creepy.

 # Summary of final version